EloySchultz/2023-Beun-LANCo/README.md

 # 4. SyncStream
 ![image](https://github.com/EloySchultz/2023-Beun-LANCo/assets/99472685/46f08c7a-a550-4cea-8a8a-0216f8bc6819)

+At TesLAN 6, there were a total of 3460 assignable LEDs active at the same time (excluding laser logo).
+Assigning all these LEDs at the same time with somewhat good refresh-rate can be a challenge.
+Existing solutions were too slow for our needs, which is why Matthijs and Max have created their own protocol named SyncStream. (https://github.com/MaxWinsemius/SyncStream)
 SyncStream is a protocol for streaming rgb data directly to microcontrollers with LEDs in real-time over (W)LAN.
 The idea is simple: LEDs on a device retain their state unless the microcontroller receives an update for that LED.
 An update consists of a UDP packet that consists of groups of 3 bytes.
 The first 12 bits encode the LED index (0-4095), after which 3 sections of 4 bits each encode the value for red, green and blue respectively (0,15).
 SyncStream has two parts: one program that runs on the beun devices (that you can find in /Arduino_esp_code) and the other that runs on a computer that acts as a server (find this in /SyncStream).
 Mathijs and Max did a great job writing SyncStream in the past, which is why for this year I felt like it was a great idea to mostly ignore their work and instead beun together a GUI that can act as a server (TesLAN Beun Manager).
-TBM allows for allows for easy managing of all beun devices in the hall.
+TBM allows for allows for easy visual managing of all beun devices in the hall.
 You run it by running /SyncStream/Multi_device_GUI/main.py.
 Essentially, TBM spawns a process for each beun device and provides an overview and controls over all child processes.
 Aside from this, TBM allows for beun devices to be grouped, or nested in virtual devices such that a group of devices acts as one large device.
 Groups can also be activated in a wave-like pattern, such that it looks like a wave is going through the hall, which is achieved by spawning processes with a delay based on the location of the devices in the hall.

 Want a tutorial?
-Here is sleep-deprived me at 1 AM on the 2nd night of TesLAN 6 trying to explain it:
+Here is sleep-deprived me at 1 AM on the 2nd night of TesLAN 6 trying to explain it: (note: I was very very sleep-deprived at this point, brain no longer functioned properly)

 https://www.youtube.com/watch?v=qlxQvPsAu7o